Everything You Always Wanted to Know About Metformin, But Were Afraid to Ask

 I soon learned why metformin is considered the first line of defense for people with the condition, as it is safe, effective, and affordable.
 It’s not linked to weight gain and it puts very little stress on the internal organs.
 I also read that metformin has side effects for some people.

-I expected it to work like insulin in pill form and drop my blood sugar (around 180 mg/dl at the time) right away.
+I expected it to work like insulin in pill form and drop my blood sugar (around 180 mg/dL at the time) right away.
 But metformin doesn’t work like that.
 Not at all.

 I learned – as millions of people with type 2 diabetes have – that metformin doesn’t immediately lower your blood sugar.
 It can take four or five days to experience the full benefit, depending on your dosage.

 It might not solve all your problems in the blink of an eye.
-But it is an effective medicine, and its interaction with the body is complex and interesting.
+But, it is an effective medicine, and its interaction with the body is complex and interesting.

 As it lowers glucose production in the liver, metformin also lowers blood sugar by increasing the body’s sensitivity to insulin.
 It also decreases the amount of glucose that our bodies absorb from the foods we eat.

-For most people with type 2 diabetes, metformin works to bring down blood sugar gradually when combined with a healthy diet and exercise (I found Adam Brown’s book, Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me to be helpful, particularly in deciding what to eat and not to eat).
+For most, metformin works to bring down blood sugar gradually when combined with a healthy diet and exercise (I found Adam Brown’s book "Bright Spots & Landmines" to be helpful, particularly in deciding what to eat and not to eat).

-Metformin does cause side effects in some people, but many of these are mild, and are associated with taking the medicine for the first time.
+Metformin does cause side effects in some people, but many of these are mild and are associated with taking the medicine for the first time.

-Many people start with a small metformin dose – 500 milligrams once a day – and build up over a few weeks until the dosage reaches least 1,500 milligrams daily.
+Many people start with a small metformin dose – 500 mg once a day – and build up over a few weeks until the dosage reaches at least 1,500 mg daily.
 This means there’s less chance of getting an upset stomach from the medicine, but also means it may take a bit longer to experience the full benefit when getting started on metformin.

 I experienced some mild side effects when I started taking metformin, and I found that the symptoms correlated with how many carbs I had in my diet.
 Once I dropped my carbs to 30-50 grams per day – something that took me weeks to do – any symptoms of gastric upset went away.

-Asking your doctor for the extended release version of metformin can keep these symptoms at bay, and so can tracking your diet.
+Asking your doctor for the extended-release version of metformin can keep these symptoms at bay, and so can tracking your diet.

-Even though I’m not on insulin, I started on continuous glucose monitoring (CGM) to be able to keep a closer eye on my blood sugar levels.
+Even though I’m not on insulin, I started continuous glucose monitoring (CGM) to be able to keep a closer eye on my blood sugar levels.
 Of course, regular checking with a blood glucose meter is also helpful in preventing low blood sugar episodes.

-Because long-term use of metformin can block absorption of vitamin B12, causing anemia, sometimes people need to supplement vitamin B12 through their diet as well.
+Because long-term use of metformin can block the absorption of vitamin B12, causing anemia, sometimes people need to supplement vitamin B12 through their diet as well.

 For most people who take metformin, side effects are mild and relatively short in duration.